How and When to Dose Phytoplankton in a Reef Aquarium: Guidelines for Providing Nutrition to Corals

 Time required: 1 hour to harvest and rinse the phytoplankton.

 This book covers all aspects of coral reef aquarium keeping, including feeding and nutrition.
-It includes a section on feeding corals and the various food options, including phytoplankton.
+This one also contains a feeding of corals and a description of what the feeding options are (including phytoplankton).

 This book is a practical guide to keeping an SPS (small polyp stony) reef tank, which often includes Acropora corals.
-It includes a section on feeding SPS corals and the importance of phytoplankton in their diet.
+It as well has a chapter on feeding SPS corals and the role of the phytoplankton in SPS corals’ diet.

 Please follow and like us: